leegee/webapp-midi-feathered/README.md

 A small application to compare React/Jotai to Vue3/Pinia.

-NB Make sure MIDI through is enabled or faked.

-[Availability](https://caniuse.com/midi) of the Web MIDI API.
+NB This project does not use MIDI but the [Web MIDI API](https://caniuse.com/midi).